-Hard Disk Drives users have a typical doubt when they compare Solid State Drives to Hard Drive.
+Hard Disk Drives users to have a typical doubt when they compare Solid State Drives to Hard Drives.

 When you haven’t tried it yet it’s easy to have a few doubts.
 Is it better?
 Is it fast?
 Will I notice any difference?
 Am I just spoiling money?

-A Solid State Drive compared to Hard Drive is a bit like comparing a F1 car to a fast car.
+A Solid State Drive compared to Hard Drive is a bit like comparing an F1 car to a fast car.
 Yes, I’m not exaggerating.

 The specified values are important, don’t get me wrong, but even more important are the differences in real life.

-Let’s watch a video so you understanding what we’re talking about.
+Let’s watch a video so you understand what we’re talking about.
 Check out this video by ASUS North America comparing an HDD to an SSD.

-By the way, this video compare solid state drives to hard drive.
+By the way, this video compares solid state drives to hard drives.
 Bear in mind that it was uploaded back in 2011 and that the current HDDs have evolved a bit – but SSDs have evolved a lot.

 When you go buy an SSD you’ll be buying a storage unit much more developed than the one used in that video.

 This is a somewhat tricky subject and I wanted to mention it so it gets a little bit easier without going too technical.